Qualifications and Experience

 Other Professional Commitments

-Catherine is the co-director of Therapeutic Alliance Counselling, a psychology service providing psychological services to clients across the north of Melbourne.
+Catherine is the co-director of Psych 180, a psychology service providing psychological services to clients across the north of Melbourne.

 Referrals and Fees